-A new initiative of the Abe Fellowship Program, the Abe Fellows Global Forum (Abe Global) is designed to bring Abe Fellow research and expertise on pressing issues of global concern to broader audiences.
-Abe Global will host several events each year in partnership with academic and civic organizations throughout the United States.
+An initiative of the Abe Fellowship Program, the Abe Fellows Global Forum (Abe Global) brings Abe Fellow research and expertise on pressing issues of global concern to broader audiences.
+Abe Global hosts events each year in partnership with academic and civic organizations throughout the United States.

-The Abe Fellowship Program is administered by the Social Science Research Council in partnership with and with funds provided by the Japan Foundation Center for Global Partnership.
+The Abe Fellowship Program is a partnership between the Social Science Research Council and the Japan Foundation Center for Global Partnership.